Hosting Checker Tool

 No signup, no API key, no limits on basic usage.

-2. RDAP Lookup: We query the IP address against RDAP (the modern replacement for WHOIS) to get ASN and organization data.
+- RDAP Lookup: We query the IP against RDAP — the modern, structured replacement for WHOIS — to retrieve the ASN (Autonomous System Number) and the organization that owns that IP block.

-3. Host Identification: The ASN (Autonomous System Number) is matched against our curated database of known hosting providers.
+- Host Identification: The ASN is matched against our curated database of hosting providers, cloud platforms, and CDNs to return a clean provider name alongside the raw technical details.

 Common Hosting Providers You Might Find